 10. James Watt

 Watt found that the worst defect of the Newcomen engine was the loss of latent heat in the process of creating energy.
 Therefore, the condensation — which caused the problem — should occur in a separate yet connected cylinder.
-With the help of John Roebuck and a loan from Joseph Black, James Watt made his own engine in 1768 and was granted the patent for his all-new improved steam engine design, one which eventually became the driving force behind the Industrial Revolution a year later.
+With the help of John Roebuck and a loan from Joseph Black, James Watt made his own engine in 1768.
+He was granted the patent for his all-new improved steam engine design, which eventually became the driving force behind the Industrial Revolution a year later.

 11. Joseph and Étienne Montgolfier

-The Montgolfier brothers were French pioneers who developed and performed the first un-tethered flights in a hot-air balloon.
-It all started in 1782 when the two discovered that heated air, collected inside a fabric bag, caused the bag to move up and fly.
+The Montgolfier brothers were French pioneers who developed and performed the first untethered flights in a hot-air balloon.
+It all started in 1782 when the two discovered that heated air collected inside a fabric bag caused the bag to move up and fly.
 While it does sound simple, it took some serious work to figure out how to use it practically.

 12. Alessandro Volta

 Alessandro Volta came up with the first true battery, a voltaic pile.
 Volta’s device could store and produce a continuous steady current of electricity and retain most of its power even when not in use over time.
 Volta started working on static electricity in 1780 and constructed the voltaic pile in 1800.
 The unit of electromotive force called a volt was derived from his name and coined in 1881.